HamidByte/The-API-Project/README.md

 3. Configure Environment Variables:

-   Create a .env file in the root of the project and set the following variables:
+   Create `.env.development` and `.env.production` files in the root of the project for the development and production environments, respectively and set the following variables in each file:

    ```env
    SESSION_SECRET_KEY=your-secret-key